saikrishnaponnam/Machine-Learning/docs/papers/transformer.md

 $$Attention(Q, K, V) = softmax(\frac{QK^T}{\sqrt{d_k}})V$$

+In [dot attention](dot_product_attention.md), the queries are hidden states of the decoder, and the keys and values are hidden states of the encoder.
+In case of self-attention, the queries, keys, and values are all derived from the same sequence (input in encoder and output in decoder).

 Dot-product attention is much faster than additive attention, as it only requires a single matrix multiplication and a softmax operation.
 The scaling factor $\sqrt{d_k}$ is used to prevent the dot products from growing too large, which can lead to numerical instability in the softmax function.

+**Masked Self-Attention**: Ignores the words that comes after the current word in the sequence.
+This is crucial during training to ensure that the model does not peek at future tokens when generating the current token.
+The masking is done by setting the attention scores for future tokens to a very large negative value before applying softmax, effectively ignoring them.

 ### Multi-Head Attention